Ryangwaite/AWS-SAA-C02-Course/README.md

 - Data is encrypted in-transit from the perspective of an outside observer.
 - HTTPS Certificates also allows for servers to prove their identity
 - Signed by a trusted authority (a Certificate Authority [CAs]), which are trusted by your browser.
 - To be secure, a website generates a certificate, and has a CA sign it.
 The website then uses that certificate to prove its authenticity.
 - ACM allows you to create, renew, and deploy certificates.
 - Supported AWS services ONLY (CloudFront, ALB and API Gateway, Elastic Beanstalk, CloudFormation, **NOT EC2**)
 - If it's not a managed service, ACM doesn't support it.
 - CloudFront must have a trusted and signed certificate.
 Can't be self signed.
+- replaces the manual process of purchasing, uploading and renewing SSL/TLS certificates.

 ### 1.14.3.
 Origin Access Identity (OAI)

 1. Identity can be associated with a CloudFront distribution.
 2. The edge locations gain this identity.
 3. Create or adjust the bucket policy on the S3 origin.
 Add an explicit allow for the OAI.
 Can remove any other explicit allows on the OAI.
 This leaves the implicit deny.

 As long as accesses are coming from the edge locations, it will know they are from the OAI and allow them.
 Any direct attempts will not use the OAI and will only get the implicit deny.

 Best practice is to create one OAI per CloudFront distribution to manage permissions.

 ### 1.14.3.(1/2) Lambda@Edge

-- Permits to run lightweight Labda functions at Edge Locations
+- Permits to run lightweight Lambda functions at Edge Locations
  - Adjust data between Viewer & Origin
  - Only Node.JS and Python are supported
  - Only AWS Public Space is supported ( NO VPC )